 Step-by-Step Procedure in Writing a Critique Paper

 I quickly wrote this simple guide on writing a critique paper to help you evaluate any composition you want to write about.
 It could be a book, a scientific article, a gray paper, or whatever your professor assigns.
-The essence of the approach is integrated in this article.
+I integrated the essence of the approach in this article.

-The critique paper essentially consists of two major parts, namely the:
+The critique paper essentially comprises two major parts, namely the:

 1) Procedure in Writing a Critique Paper, and the